kohei0217/README.md/README.md

 [![Twitter](https://img.shields.io/twitter/follow/yourtwitterhandle?label=Follow)](https://twitter.com/yourtwitterhandle)
 [![Portfolio](https://img.shields.io/badge/Portfolio-Visit-brightgreen)](https://www.yourportfolio.com)

 I'm a seasoned sales and marketing professional with 8 years of experience in the industry.
 My passion lies in creating and implementing effective strategies to drive revenue growth and enhance brand visibility.
+I specialize in leveraging my skills in SQL, Python, and Google Analytics to make data-driven decisions and optimize marketing campaigns.

 ## 🚀 About Me